-Having a sick toddler isn’t any fun for you or for her, and if she is prescribed medication, convincing her to actually take it is a whole new battle of its own.
+Having a sick toddler isn’t any fun for you or for them, and if they are prescribed medication, convincing them to actually take it is a whole new battle of its own.
 For under-the-weather kiddos who are otherwise pretty tired out, it’s amazing how much strength they can muster up when it comes to fighting off the dreaded oral syringe.
-Whether your toddler turns to kicking, squirming, or just refusing to open her mouth, here are a few tips for helping the medicine go down.
+Whether your toddler turns to kicking, squirming, or just refusing to open their mouth, here are a few tips for helping the medicine go down.

 - Make it taste better: Medicine can be, well, pretty yucky.
 Young children often don’t understand the benefits of swallowing their medicine, so to them, it’s adding insult to injury as you force them to drink something they don’t like when they’re not feeling their best.
 One way to solve the problem is to make the medicine a bit more palatable.
 Find out the flavor Baby likes best, and look for a liquid in that flavor.
 Pharmacists are often able to add flavors to children’s prescriptions, too, so ask the pharmacy if that’s an option as you fill the next prescription.
 For liquid medications, serving them chilled can also help to cut the bitterness of the flavor.

 - Keep it fun: Being sick is a drag, but it doesn’t hurt to try to brighten the mood.
-Now that Baby is a little older, it may help to offer her a small reward, like a sticker chart, and let Baby put a sticker on the chart each time she takes the medicine.
+Now that Baby is a little older, it may help to offer them a small reward, like a sticker chart, and let Baby put a sticker on the chart each time they take the medicine.
 The incentive may be worth the dose.

-Always keep medication out of your child’s reach, and always let your child’s doctor know if you she refuses to take the medication that has been prescribed.
+Always keep medication out of your child’s reach, and always let your child’s doctor know if you they refuse to take the medication that has been prescribed.